What is No Sale No Fee Conveyancing?

 3. Problem Identified in Survey

-Buyers may also pull out a property transaction if their property survey reveals a serious concern or potential problem such as structural issues or damp.
+Buyers may also pull out of a property transaction if their property survey reveals a serious concern or potential issue.
+Some common house survey problems include structural movement and damp.

 4. Gazumping